Interactive diabetes case 18: A 61-year-old man with type 2 diabetes and a recent change in diet (medical nutrition therapy)

 - Lloyd Axelrod, MD

 Lloyd Axelrod, MD

 - Associate Professor of Medicine

 A patient calls for an early appointment on the advice of a clinician in a nearby emergency department after being treated for hypoglycemia.

-He was treated with NPH insulin 44 units before breakfast, regular insulin 14 units before supper and NPH insulin 16 units at bedtime.
-He was also taking lisinopril 30 mg every morning, atorvastatin 20 mg at bedtime, and aspirin 81 mg a day.
+He was treated with NPH insulin 44 units before breakfast, regular insulin 14 units before supper, and NPH insulin 16 units at bedtime.
+He was also taking lisinopril 30 mg every morning, atorvastatin 20 mg at bedtime, and aspirin 81 mg per day.
 He usually avoided concentrated sweets but did not count carbohydrates or follow a specified diabetes nutritional regimen.
-The patient had been referred to a nutritionist, but had not kept the appointment.
-At his last visit, his body mass index was 34 kg/m2 and he was noted to have nonproliferative retinopathy, distal sensory neuropathy, and modest microalbuminuria.
+The patient had been referred to a registered dietitian but had not kept the appointment.
+At his last visit, his body mass index (BMI) was 34 kg/m2, and he was noted to have nonproliferative retinopathy, distal sensory neuropathy, and modest microalbuminuria.

 Yesterday, the patient became confused and combative.
 His wife called 911.
 The emergency medical technician noted a fingerstick glucose level of 29 mg/dL (1.6 mmol/L), gave 25 cc of D5W (5 percent dextrose in water) intravenously and transported him to the emergency department.
 His mental status returned rapidly to normal.
 The doctor on duty learned from the patient that he had been having insulin reactions for approximately 10 days at various times of day.
 The clinician advised him to reduce all insulin doses by half and advised him to call you.
 You agree to see him the next day.